culturecode/stagehand/Readme.md

 ### Syncing Changes Manually

-Manual syncing typically takes place in a a controller action where a user confirms the changes to records about to be synced.
+Manual syncing typically takes place in a controller action where a user confirms the changes to records about to be synced.

 ```ruby